 Other barriers to accessing healthcare services include language barriers, particularly difficulties with interpretation and translation.
-These include: a lack of interpreters and translators, inappropriate use of family, friends or other non-professionals as interpreters, and differences in dialect between patients and interpreters.
-Further, where refugees and asylum seekers are unable to read or write in English, this creates difficulties in understanding medical information or literature and booking appointments.
-As healthcare information is not always presented to asylum seekers in a language they understand, research suggests that they would value written information in languages other than English.
+These include: a lack of interpreters and translators, inappropriate use of family, friends or other non-professionals as interpreters,

 The Mental Health Foundation in Scotland and the Mental Health Network held a focus group to explore asylum seekers' and refugees' experiences of accessing community mental health services.
 They told us: